LukeGrahamLandry/franca/devlog.md

     also not pixel perfect the same as the metal one which is sad. the later is just because of metal_disable_fast_math (which i can't ask webgpu for), if i turn on fast math in the metal one then they match.
+- tests/gpu: send a few events to the programs and render multiple frames into one image.

 ## (Mar 31)